sger/RustBooks/README.md

 Brimming with practical, pragmatic insights that you can immediately apply, Rust for Rustaceans helps you do more with Rust, while also teaching you its underlying mechanisms.

-This book is yet to be released,its early-access version which covers a major part is available
+This book is yet to be released, its early-access version which covers a major part is available